-Many of our readers are anxious to find out how the D600 will do in terms of image quality when compared to the D700 or the D800.
-I have already put an order through for the D600, so I will start reviewing it as soon as I receive it in late September.
-There should be enough stock this time, so I do not anticipate any major delays.
-A comparison between Nikon D600, D700 and D800 is posted in our review of the Nikon D600.
-I will take it for a full spin, taking pictures of landscapes, portraits and wildlife, so the review should be pretty thorough.
+Many of our readers are anxious to find out how the D600 / D610 will do in terms of image quality when compared to the D700 or the D800.
+A thorough comparison between Nikon D600, D700 and D800 is posted in our review of the Nikon D600 and a follow-up review of the Nikon D610 has also been posted for our readers to enjoy.

 I think that’s all.
 Please let me know if you have any questions!